bancika/diy-layout-creator/Manual.md

   1. **Main menu** offers file operations, such as saving, loading and exporting, clipboard operations, etc.
   1. **Status bar**: shows selection related information, zoom control, update information and memory consumption.

+### Mouse operation ###

+ Use left mouse button for:

+ * single click to select a component on the canvas
+ * **Ctrl** + single click for adding a component on the canvas to the existing selection
+ * selecting component types in the Toolbox or the Toolbar
+ * dragging a component type from the Toolbox to the canvas to add it to the project
+ * drawing a rectangle on the canvas to multi-select components
+ * double click on a component to edit its properties

+Use right button for:

+* single click on an empty space on the canvas for the project context menu
+* single click on a component for the component context menu

+Use middle button for

+* click on the canvas and drag to pan the visible area of the canvas, following the cursor

 ### Configuring the application ###

 Application configuration may be changed from **Config** menu.
 It contains the following items: